Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 The [SS58 document](<https://github.com/axia-tech/substrate/wiki/External-Address-Format-(SS58)>)
 states that:

-- AXIACoin has an address type of `00000000b`, so `0` in decimal.
+- AXIA has an address type of `00000000b`, so `0` in decimal.
-- AXIALunar (AXIACoin Canary) has an address type of `00000010b`, so `2` in decimal.
 - Generic Substrate has `00101010b` as address type, which is `42` in decimal.

 Because Base58-check alphabet has no number 0, the lowest value is indeed 1.
 So `00000000b` is 1 in Base58-check.
-If we try to [decode](https://www.better-converter.com/Encoders-Decoders/Base58Check-to-Hexadecimal-Decoder) a AXIACoin address like `1FRMM8PEiWXYax7rpS6X4XZX1aAAxSWx1CrKTyrVYhV24fg`, the result is `000aff6865635ae11013a83835c019d44ec3f865145943f487ae82a8e7bed3a66b29d7`.
-The first byte is `00`, which is indeed `00000000` in binary and `0` in decimal and thus matches the address type of AXIACoin.
+If we try to [decode](https://www.better-converter.com/Encoders-Decoders/Base58Check-to-Hexadecimal-Decoder) a AXIA address like `1FRMM8PEiWXYax7rpS6X4XZX1aAAxSWx1CrKTyrVYhV24fg`, the result is `000aff6865635ae11013a83835c019d44ec3f865145943f487ae82a8e7bed3a66b29d7`.
+The first byte is `00`, which is indeed `00000000` in binary and `0` in decimal and thus matches the address type of AXIA.

 Let's take a look at Substrate addresses.
 If we decode `5CK8D1sKNwF473wbuBP6NuhQfPaWUetNsWUNAAzVwTfxqjfr`, we get